Some of my work (in English) published to date – for work in progress, slides or conference papers, please get in touch.

 Bacevic, J. 2014.
 From Class to Identity: Politics of Education Reforms in Former Yugoslavia.
 Budapest and New York, NY: Central European University Press.

 Bacevic, J. 2018.
 University under attack?
 Politics, contestation and agency beyond the neoliberal university.
 In: R. Barnett and M. Peters (eds).
-The Global University.
-New York: Peter Lang.
+The Idea of the University: Contemporary Perspectives.
+New York: Peter Lang. [pre-publication version, 2016]

 Bacevic, J. 2017.
 Beyond the Third Mission: Toward an Actor-Based Account of Universities’ Relationship with Society.
 In: H. Ergül and S. Coşar, eds.: Universities in the Neoliberal Era: Academic Cultures and Critical Perspectives.
 London: Palgrave Macmillan, pp. 21-39.